feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/navigation.md

 - **Inputs**: All IPU areas alphabetically
 - **Circuits, Interconnect Areas, and Memory Areas**: on the Circuit Builder and Brain Monitor tab bars.
 Hover the title.
 Classifiers are added from **Add Circuit** as Integrated Circuits.
 - **Outputs**: All OPU areas alphabetically
+- **Connectivity Rules**: Every connectivity rule, in the same order as the manager's left list.
+Selecting one opens that rule in the manager.

-Click any item to navigate there.
+Click any cortical area or circuit to navigate there.

 ### Using Hierarchy